vivecuervo7/fastendpoints-mediatr-examples/presentation/pages/08-validation.md

 </style>

 <!--
-Closely related to model binding, we also get validation straight out of the box with FastEndpoints, using FluentValidation rules. [click]
+Closely related to model binding, we also get validation straight out of the box with FastEndpoints, using FluentValidation rules.

-Typically this ends up in our `Models` file [click], although personally I don't find myself a fan of squeezing too many different classes into a single file, but we'll stick to what seems to be the most common pattern in the examples floating around the web.
+Typically this ends up in our `Models` file. [click] [click]

+Personally I don't find myself a fan of squeezing too many different classes into a single file, but we'll stick to what seems to be the most common pattern in the examples floating around the web.

 Similar to where we had the option to move our endpoint summary outside of the endpoint file itself [click], we can just pass the endpoint as a type parameter to a class inheriting from `Validator` and we won't need to manually register this with our DI container. [click]